Yael Ben Shalom

 In This project, I performed a landmark-based Extended Kalman Filtered (EKF) SLAM on Turtlebot3.
+I used unsupervised learning with known and unknown data association for simultaneous localization and mapping of the environment.

 I implemented the project from scratch using ROS in C++.